-- 3. the business pays all covered employees a wage, at or above, an amount which is equal to one hundred thirty percent (130%) of the federal poverty threshold for a family of three (3), as established by the United States Department of Health and Human Services, as further set forth in Section 1-2113 of this ordinance. - 4. the business provides one of the following: - (A) the availability of covered employees to obtain an employer-sponsored health insurance policy, pursuant to employer guidelines, in which case the employer provides a minimum of seventy percent (70%) of the cost of such policy, or - (B) as an alternative to offering an employer-sponsored health insurance policy, the employer shall pay the covered employee a wage which is at least \$1.50 per hour above the amount required in (3.) above. - 5. the proposed project and tax abatement results in a combined positive cost:benefit ratio of 1:1.25 or greater over a 15 year period as determined by the City adopted benefit-cost model.
+(D) The business provides one of the following: (1)the availability of covered employees to obtain an employer-sponsored health insurance policy, pursuant to employer guidelines, in which case the employer provides a minimum of seventy percent (70%) of the cost of such policy; or Comment [CoL1]: Does this policy get at what we are trying to do?
+EG- might induce firms to offer lower quality health care policies in order to meet 70% premium payment requirement.
+(2) as an alternative to offering an employersponsored health insurance policy, the employer shall pay the covered employee a wage which is at least \$1.50 per hour above the amount required in (C) above.
+Deleted: , as further set forth in Section 1-2105 of this ordinance The proposed project and tax abatement results in a (E) combined positive cost:benefit ratio of 1:1.25 or greater over a 15 year period as determined by the City adopted Deleted: econometric benefit-cost model.

-1-2113 WAGE FLOOR AND HEALTH INSURANCE REQUIREMENTS
+1-2105 WAGE FLOOR AND HEALTH INSURANCE REQUIREMENTS

-The requirements of Section 1-2112, subsections (3.) and (4.), may be referred to as the wage floor and health insurance requirements of this policy.
+The requirements of Section 1-2103, subsections c and d, may be referred to as the wage floor and health insurance requirements of this policy.
 The wage floor requirements shall be annually adjusted pursuant to the release of statistical information from the federal government, and the City shall notify in writing the businesses receiving a tax abatement, which are affected by the wage floor requirements.
 For 2009, the wage floor is \$11.43 per hour.
 These requirements shall apply to all employees of a business receiving a tax abatement at the specific real estate receiving the tax abatement, with the exception of a business that has Lawrence operations prior to the granting of a tax abatement in which case the wage floor and health insurance requirements shall apply to all employees in the abated project.